jhpyle/docassemble/_docs/groups.md

 {% include side-by-side.html demo="gather-manual-gathered" %}

-Setting `.gathered` to `True` means that when you try to get the length of the group or iterate through it, **docassemble** will assume that nothing more needs to be done to populate the items in the group.
+Setting `.gathered` to `True` means that when you try to get the length of the group or iterate through it, DALang will assume that nothing more needs to be done to populate the items in the group.
 You can still add more items to the list if you want to, using [`code` block]s.

-# Detailed explanation of gathering process
+# Detailed Explanation of Gathering Process

 At a very basic level, it is not complicated to gather a list of things from a user.
 For example, you can do this: